samuel-rigaux/samuel-rigaux/README.md

 ##
-👩‍💻 I'm currently working on my Github and Linkedin pages
+👩‍💻 I'm currently working on my portfolio

-🧠 I'm currently learning software dev
+🧠 I'm currently learning to use Figma

 👯‍♀️ I'm looking to collaborate on an accounting software